|

 Sempervivum varieties have wonderful rosettes and the hues range from pale silver to dusky purple to mint green and everything in between.

-Although you may have never thought about it before, succulents are an excellent choice for living wreaths, due to their small size.
 Once you have your wreath form, line it with sphagnum moss and fill it with a soil-sand mixture.
 You will want to plant tine succulents in the wreath.
-Some great choices are:
+Some

 Astroloba, Cotyledon, Echeveria, Haworthia, Pachyphtum, Portulaca, Sedum and Stapelia